Wedding photography tips

 When checking out potential photographers' portfolios, look to see who might best match your vision for your wedding - for example, do you want a more traditional, formal and posed approach to your shots or a more relaxed, less formal, documentary style?
 And, do you like natural, timeless pictures or ones that have a vintage, dreamy or other effect applied?

 Once you've found a photographer whose style and reviews you like, you can't beat talking to them, either on the phone or in person, to make your final decision.

 All day or part day coverage

 Once you've chosen a photographer that matches your style and budget, it's time to think about what aspects of your wedding you want photographed.
 You might opt to have full coverage for the whole day from getting ready, through the ceremony, drinks reception and into the evening with some family portraits along the way.
 At the other end of the spectrum, you might just have a photographer cover the ceremony with a few family group photos afterwards.
 If your budget is very tight and you can't afford the photographer you want for the whole day, you might consider hiring your chosen photographer to cover the most important parts of the day and then asking a friend you trust to take candid photos of the rest of the day.

 Allowing time for the photos you want

 The next thing is to allow enough time during your day to get the photographs you want.
 This is particularly important if you want group photos of family and friends, together with some bride and groom portraits, in addition to documentary coverage of the day as it unfolds.
-To ensure you get the group shots you want, you should draw up a shot list with your photographer and allow around 5 minutes per small group photo and 10 minutes per large group photo (more than 10 people) in your schedule.
+To ensure you get the group shots you want, you should draw up a shot list with your photographer and allow around 3 - 5 minutes per small group photo and up to 10 minutes per large group photo (more than 10 people) in your schedule.